 Now being on top of the search result is already in itself a huge win for an SMB.
 But what is more important is the potential for “interaction” between your business and its target audience.

-Case in point is the Sistex research data which states that: “The average click rate for the first position in Google is 28.5%.
+A case in point is the Sistex research data which states: “The average click rate for the first position in Google is 28.5%.
 Beyond position 1 the percentage falls quickly: In the second position, the average click rate is 15.7%, and in the third position, 11%”.

 This means that the higher your business appears on a search result, the better the chances of having users visit your site and “discover” what you have to offer.
 The best scenario is to be in the top 3 positions of a search result; as that’s where 50% of the users would click when searching.